BECOME A RESERVE OFFICER

-RESERVE TRAINING & CONTINUOUS EDUCATION
+TRAINING AND CONTINUOUS EDUCATION

 Apprentice Reserve Officers receive more than twice the number of class hours required by the State of Oklahoma to become a certified reserve police officer.
 Expert certified instructors guide recruits through the intensive coursework to prepare them to meet the department's high standards.

 Tulsa Police Reserve law enforcement does not end with successful completion of the 6-month academy.
 Graduates are assigned to Field Training Officers for on-the-job training.
 All police reserve officers receive the same amount of in-service training hours as the full time TPD Officers.
 The minimum is 25 hours annually (max 40 hours).
 These hours can be obtained on nights, weekends, or during the day with full-time officers.
 This prepares you to work several community functions and special events that require police services.
 They also work side-by-side with full-time Tulsa Police Officers during emergencies and regular patrol shifts.